RocketCommunicationsInc/astro-www/src/pages/grm-service-ux-design/grm-equipment-manager.md

 date: Last Modified
 layout: project:layouts/new-docs/new-docs-layout.astro
 title: GRM Equipment Manager
-description: The GRM Equipment Manager app is designed to operators by consolidating information related to all ground equipment in one place
+description: The GRM Equipment Manager app is designed to operators by consolidating information related to all ground equipment in one place.
 ---

 :::note